Last Updated on November 24, 2025

 Look for Candles inside the range

 After identifying CRTs around key levels, the next step is look for candles inside the CRT.
-Candles inside the range provide important clues about what phase of the market.
+Candles inside the range provide important clues about the current phase.

 Inside candle forms when its high and low forms within the previous candle.
-In candlestick patten, such formation of candlesticks is known as Harami pattern.
+In candlestick patterns, such formation is known as Harami pattern.
 Inside candles signals a period of consolidation.
 In this period market is accumulating orders.
 Accumulation is often seen as a series of smaller candles that stays within the defined range.

 Manipulation occurs when market moves outside the established range.
 Such move is designed to capture the stoploss of retail traders.
 Manipulation candles often have long wicks.
 These candles form around key levels.
 ICT traders are aware about fake outs.
 This serves as additional confirmation of trend direction.